nuagenetworks/vspkgenerator/vspkgenerator/vanilla/vro/README.md

    c.
 Login to Control Center
    d.
 Click the "Manage Plug-Ins" icon
    e.
 Click the "Browse..." button
    f.
-Select o11nplugin-3.2-xxx.vmoapp then click "Open"
+Select the plug-in installer file to install:
+       i) For a VSD 3.2.x compatible plug-in, use o11nplugin-3.2.x.vmoapp ii) For a VSD 4.0.x compatible plug-in, use o11nplugin-4.0.x.vmoapp
    g.
+Click "Open"
+   h.
 Put a check mark beside "Accept EULA"
-   h.
+   i.
 Click the "Install" button.
 The plug-in version information should be displayed
-   i.
+   j.
 Click the "Install" button
-   j.
+   k.
 Click the "Statup Options" link
-   k.
+   l.
 Click the "Restart" button

 2. Start the Orchestrator Client: